Budibase/website/content/blog/inside-it/in-house-software-development.md

 There are a couple of extra characteristics that we need to keep abreast of too though.

-First, there’s the fact that in-house software development projects are largely focused on building tools for in-house use.
+First, there’s the fact that in-house app development projects are largely focused on building tools for in-house use.

 Second, we need to think about the _kinds_ of tools that are normally built in-house.
 Here, we can point to another common misconception.
 It’s easy to assume that software projects are all about building ambitious, extensive solutions.

-The reality is that internal developers spend most of their time building and maintaining relatively simple, even single-function tools.
+The reality is that internal development team members spend most of their time building and maintaining relatively simple, even single-function tools.
 We’ll look at some more specific applications a little bit later.

-First, let’s think more generally about what in-house software development brings to the table.
+First, let’s think more generally about what in-house software development services bring to the table.

 ## Why do businesses build software in-house?